 How Common Are Golf Cart Accidents?

-Golf cart accidents can cause considerable injuries and deaths to passengers and drivers of all ages.
+Golf cart accidents can cause considerable injuries and even death to passengers and drivers of all ages.
 Both children and older adults are at risk when driving or riding in a golf cart.
-A study from the National Electronic Injury Surveillance System (NEISS), from 2007 to 2017, over 150,000 injuries and emergency room visits related to golf cart accidents.
-The number of yearly injuries related to golf carts has also remained relatively unchanged over the years.
+A study from the National Electronic Injury Surveillance System (NEISS) from 2023 revealed golf carts caused about 500 reported injuries to people in the United States.

 Why Are Golf Cart Accidents So Common?